Functions and Benefits of NC’s Wetlands

 Too much sediment washing into a wetland can destroy habitat and reduce flood capacity.

-Logging changes wetland function.
+Logging hinders wetland function.

 The invasive species kudzu is threatening to overwhelm this wetland.